Call to Action

 Volunteer and farm support for mare handling, record-keeping, and foaling care.

-We understand that most people lack the knowledge or facilities to breed these horses, but still want to help.
-You can help by financially supporting one of the breeding mares in our campaign through her breeding process.
+We know many people lack the capability or facilities to breed these horses, but still want to contribute.
+You can support by providing financial assistance to one of our campaign's breeding mares during her breeding process.

 Your Role as a Donor.